Never Touch Without Testing

 Detects and assesses fragments

-2-4 members who handle physical recovery
+2–4 members, physical recovery

 Transports fragments safely